-It is not just Japanese language and culture that differs from other countries.
-There are thousands of everyday elements that are absurdly different in Japan.
-Today we are going to look at something quite interesting, the toilet and bathroom in Japan.
+It's not just the Japanese language and culture that differs from other countries.
+There are thousands of everyday elements that are wildly different in Japan.
+Today we are going to examine something quite interesting, the toilet and toilet in Japan.

-There are thousands of curiosities and differences between a western toilet and a Japanese toilet.
-To start, the toilet and bathing place are separate, you will rarely find a toilet along with a shower and hot tub.
+There are thousands of curiosities and differences between a Western toilet and a Japanese toilet.
+For starters, the toilet and bathing place are in separate places, you will rarely find a toilet along with a shower and hot tub.

 The Japanese toilet

-75% of houses in Japan has an electronic vessel.
+75% of homes in Japan has an electronic toilet.
 They are designed to increase comfort, privacy and cleanliness.
-They cost between 500$ to 5.000$, it is not expensive if you compare these simple Brazilian vases with nothing.
+They cost between 500$ to 5.000$, it's not expensive if you compare these simple Brazilian vases with nothing.

-Japanese pots also have 2 powerful jets, one of which is used to clean your butt, the other called Bidet it serves to clean the front of women.
+The Japanese vases also have 2 powerful jets, one of them is for cleaning your butt, the other called Bidet is for cleaning the front of women.
 It is possible to control the speed of the jet, the force of the water.

-Almost every home in Japan is possible to change the water temperature, even in the toilets, and of course, in the hot tub (bathtub).
+In almost every house in Japan it is possible to change the temperature of the water, even in the toilets, and of course, in the ofuro (bath).
 It's not just the water, even the toilet seats heat up.

-The toilets also usually have their own Deodorizer to purify the air.
-Some bathrooms also have the Noisemaker that creates noise or music so you can shit in peace, and have your privacy.
-They also do their automatic cleaning.
+Toilets also often have their own Deodorizer to purify the air.
+Some bathrooms also have the “Noisemaker” that creates noises or music so you can take a shit in peace, and have your privacy.
+They also self-clean.

-The toilets also usually open and close the seat alone, those that do not, when closing the lid it goes down slowly and pleasantly without hitting and making noise.
+The toilets also usually open and close the seat by itself, those who don't, when closing the lid it goes down slowly and pleasantly without knocking and making noise.

-Toilets often have a timer that is used to save energy.
-For example, you can set your seat to be nice and warm in the morning, and cool while you are at work.
-Some also have a button capable of washing your toilet bowl automatically.
+Toilets often have a timer used to save energy.
+For example, you can set your seat to be nice and warm in the morning, and cool while you're at work.
+Some also have a button capable of flushing your toilet automatically.

 Some also install panels and remote controls to control the temperature of the bathtub and toilet in any room in the house.

 There are some special toilets used by doctors that are even connected to the internet to collect information...
-It is also worth remembering that toilet papers are thrown into the toilet, there are no trash cans in the bathrooms in Japan.
+It's also worth remembering that toilet papers are thrown into the toilet, there are no trash cans in bathrooms in Japan.

-The baths carried out in the hot tub involves an ancient culture, for that there is a small removable shower that replaces the shower that we are used to.
-It can be placed at different heights and can be used by hand.
+The baths performed in the ofuro involve an ancient culture, for this there is a small removable showerhead that replaces the shower we are used to.
+It can be placed at different heights and be used by hand.

-How to Use the Electronic Bathroom in Japan
+How to use the Electronic Toilet in Japan

-Using the bathroom in Japan seems to be a difficult task, to help tourists and the curious we will learn some tips for you to use the bathroom in Japan safely.
-It is worth remembering that not all bathrooms are the same and are not always electronic.
+Using the toilet in Japan seems to be a difficult task, to help tourists and the curious, let's learn some tips so you can use the toilet in Japan safely.
+It is worth remembering that not all bathrooms are the same and not always electronic.

-Some toilets have the controller next to the seat and in some public bathrooms they are on the wall nearby.
-Most toilets have the function of throwing a jet of water to wash the private parts, with the buttons you can control the water temperature and the power of it.
+Some toilets have the controller next to the seat and in some public toilets they are on the next wall.
+Most toilets have the function of throwing a jet of water to wash the private parts, with the buttons you can control the temperature of the water and its power.

-Some toilets have options to play an ambient sound effect or discharge to disguise the noise…
+Some toilets have options to play an ambient or flush sound effect to mask the noise…

-The first thing you should do when finding a bathroom is to use it (obviously).
-Then you must decide if you want to use the traditional toilet paper or the water jet, although it is scary it is quiet.
+The first thing you should do when you find a toilet is use it (obviously).
+Then you must decide if you want to use the traditional toilet paper or the water jet, despite being scary it is quiet.

-Some bathrooms also have the option to dry after using the jet, otherwise just use the toilet paper and throw it in the bowl and press the flush.
-There is no secret about using the Japanese bathroom, the only thing that changes is that it has buttons to control and heat the jet of water.
+Some bathrooms also have the option of drying after using the jet, otherwise just use the toilet paper and throw it in the toilet and press the flush.
+There is no secret to using the Japanese toilet, the only thing that changes is that it has buttons to control and heat the water jet.

-Below we will see a list of words that you will find on the buttons of the panels of these electronic bathrooms.
+Below we will see a list of words that you will find on the buttons on the panels of these electronic toilets.

 |パワー脱臭||パワーだっしゅう||pawaa dasshuu||deodorizing power.|

-Now you won't have any more problems when using the Japanese bathroom.
-Any embarrassing situation just press the button marked in red written (止) or (■) that the jet stops.
-Some bathrooms have 2 flush options.
-Being (大) for large and strong discharge and (小) for small and light discharge that saves water.
+Now you won't have any more problems using the Japanese toilet.
+Any embarrassing situation just press the button marked in red written (止) or (■) and the jet stops.
+Some bathrooms have 2 flushing options.
+Where (大) is for a large, strong flush and (小) for a small, light flush that saves water.

-For a tourist traveling to a country on the other side of the world is already a great adventure.
-You will definitely see new things and have new experiences, so imagine you arrive in Japan and go to the bathroom to do your needs and immediately see a hole in the floor?
+For a tourist, traveling to a country on the other side of the world is already a great adventure.
+You will definitely see new things and have new experiences, so imagine you arrive in Japan and go to the bathroom to do your business and right away you see a hole in the floor?
 There are similar toilets in some places in Brazil, which consists of just one hole, but the one in Japan goes further as you can see in the photo.

-It may seem strange and funny, because I think everyone expects to find those High Tech toilets that open by themselves and heat up, in addition to the famous jet.
-However, these traditional toilets with holes in the ground are easily found in public places, train stations and others.
+It may seem strange and funny, because I think everyone expects to find those High Tech toilets that open on their own and heat up, in addition to the famous jet.
+However, these traditional toilets with hole in the floor are easily found in public places, train stations and others.

-It is a toilet that is located on the floor so that to be used you have to squat, if you think that the position is bad and you are afraid of falling, rest assured that most have walls or a pipe near you to support yourself .
-If you still don't want to use this type of bathroom, in most public places you will find the traditional toilet.
+It's a toilet that is located on the floor that to be used you have to squat down, if you think the position is bad and you're afraid of falling, don't worry because most of them have walls or a pipe close to you to lean on. .
+If you still don't want to use this type of toilet, in most public places you will find the traditional toilet.

-But why use the toilet washiki if you have a toilet high tech?
-Washiki is more hygienic since you don't have to touch the toilet, while the goal of the High Tech toilet is to have more comfort.
+But why use the washiki toilet if you have a high tech toilet?
+Washiki is more hygienic as you don't have to touch the toilet, while the purpose of the High Tech toilet is more comfort.

-In homes, it is not common to find a washiki-style vase, and even many public places are exchanging this hole vase for ordinary vases with technology where you can clean the seat before sitting down or put a disposable hygienic cover on the seat.
-Other than that, both Japanese toilets may have automatic flush, or different flush levels.
+In homes it is not common to find a washiki-style toilet, and even many public places are replacing this hole-in toilet for regular toilets with technology where you can clean the seat before sitting or put a disposable sanitary cover on the seat.
+Other than that, both Japanese toilets can have automatic flushing, or different flush levels.

 Where is the bathroom?